-Leibniz's argument for parallelism is clearer in New System of Nature, 273a-b, than it is in either the Monadology or the Discourse on Metaphysics; you might look at it there.
+Leibniz's argument for parallelism is clearer in New System of Nature, 273a-b, than it is in either the Monadology or the Discourse on Metaphysics.

 The central claim is that the appearances of bodies seem to follow the laws of efficient causation since they are designed by God to do so, in parallel with the pre-programmed series of perceptions of the soul.